 Q: Do we have enough in the appropriate colour?

-I’ve made sure to buy a big healthy spool — 500 meters!
+A: I’ve made sure to buy a big healthy spool — at least 500 meters!
 Those

 small tiny spools are useless nonsense — wind a single bobbin and they’re spent!

 Q: What needle type and size is best for this project?

 A: I’m going to use Universal 80/12 needle!

 Q: Do we have all the required notions?

 Q: Which stitch type and length is the best for our project?